typelevel/log4cats/docs/src/main/tut/index.md

 ## Project Goals

-log4cats and log4scalaz attempt to make referentially transparent logging a reality.
+log4cats attempts to make referentially transparent logging a reality.
 These F algebras allow you to write code for logging knowing you won't be doing side-effects as it offers no way to do so.
 We provide our own slf4j layer, or you can use any of the supported backends, or create your own.